stellar/slingshot/spec.md

 _K-mix_ is a composition of `K-1` [mix gadgets](#mix) connected sequentially.

 For a pair of [mixes](#mix) M1 and M2:
-* First output of M1 is the output of the K-mix.
+* First output of M1 is the first output of K-mix.
-* Second output of M1 is the first input M2.
+* Second output of M1 is the first input of M2.
-* Second input of M2 is the input of K-mix.
+* Second input of M2 is the last input of K-mix.

 ```ascii